pedroarthuralvesdeoliveira/pedroarthuralvesdeoliveira/README.md

 I am a Software Developer
 -------------------

-I'm working with Excel, Power BI and Oracle Database.
+I'm working with Apache Hop, AWS and Pentaho.

-* 🚀  I'm currently working as a Analytics Engineer
+* 🚀  I'm currently working as a Data Engineer
-* 🧠  I'm learning Power BI
+* 🧠  I'm learning Power Hop & Pentaho
 * 🤝  I'm open to collaborating on NGOs or anything else
 * ⚡  I like to listen to music